 Feminist Principles in Governance

-Lawyers Against Poverty celebrated its launch as an independent charity with a series of conversations on social justice lawyering in times of crisis, kicking off with a discussion between LAP co-founder and Oxfam’s General Counsel Joss Saunders and former UK Supreme Court Justice Lord Carnwath on the role of lawyers in the fight for climate justice.
+Lawyers Against Poverty hosted a series of conversations on social justice lawyering in times of crisis, kicking off with a discussion between LAP co-founder and Oxfam’s General Counsel Joss Saunders and former UK Supreme Court Justice Lord Carnwath on the role of lawyers in the fight for climate justice.

 With huge thanks to our speakers and everyone who joined us to mark the launch.
 The event was chaired by LAP Co-Chairs Richard Dyton and Kirsty Wilson.